 Service Day on Opening Day: A player on the major league roster at the game’s turnover to Opening Day does not receive a service day.
 Service days are only accrued once Opening Day is simmed forward.

-All international free agents (IFAs) will now enter free agency with 5 years of Major League service time.
-This ensures they are not subject to automatic renewals before reaching free agency, aligning them with traditional free agents.
+International free agents who sign Major League contracts will enter the league with 5 years of Major League service time.
+This prevents those players from being subject to automatic renewals once their Major League contract expires and aligns their service-time treatment with traditional Major League free agents.

 Any international free agent who appears on the top free agents list at the start of free agency and is 27 or older will be edited to 25 years old.